mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 Note as mentioned above, there are already many models that exist in telecommunication systems, the goal maybe not to create a new model but to provide a simple way to navigate between the existing models.
-Understanding that the value on the intent api that is mapped to a value on the fulfillment api that is used to configure this part of the device is connected to the Telemetry metric that was received where an anomaly was observed.
+Understanding that the value on the intent API that is mapped to a value on the fulfillment API that is used to configure this part of the device is connected to the Telemetry metric that was received where an anomaly was observed.

 This 360 degree view of the network is the only way the secrets of the network